anshuman1596/Assignment/README.md

 Assumtion :
 	Instead of 10 mile cirlce i used 100 mile circle just for static data use

---> Could be done: Exception handling ,Database connectivity, Can be optimize as per requirment
+--> To be done: Exception handling ,Database connectivity, Can be optimize as per requirment